AdamKMeller/RedCAP-visualization-website/README.md

 This is a prototype, please be patient and feel free to upload new version of the project or request new features through comments.

-Created at Cincinnati Children's Hospital under direction of PhD Michael Wagner.
+Created at Cincinnati Children's Hospital under direction of Dr. Michael Wagner.